Augmented-Chords/EEG-MI-Networks-Collection/README.md

 ## Preprocess of BCI Competition IV Data sets 2a

-The sampling rate for this dataset is 250Hz, downsample to 128Hz, extracts 2 seconds (256 time points) after the cue appears for 0.5 seconds.
+The sampling rate of this dataset is 250Hz, downsample to 128Hz, extracts 2 seconds (256 time points) after the cue appears for 0.5 seconds.

 ## Preprocess of EEG Motor Movement/Imagery Dataset

-The sampling rate for this dataset is 160Hz, extracts 4 seconds (640 time points) in each event.
+The sampling rate of this dataset is 160Hz, extracts 4 seconds (640 time points) in each event.

 Channel selection refer to